Close

 Customer service

-Lexie is accredited with the Better Business Bureau (BBB) and has a customer rating of 4.21 out of 5 stars.
-The company’s TrustPilot rating is not as good, at 2.9 out of 5 stars.
-That rating is only from six reviews, so it is easily skewed.
+Lexie is accredited with the Better Business Bureau (BBB) and has a customer rating of 3.54 out of 5 stars.
+The company’s TrustPilot rating is not as good, at 3.1 out of 5 stars.
+That rating is based on only ten reviews, though.
 Negative comments point out problems syncing the hearing aids to a smartphone and the batteries dying quickly.

 Trial period